Maritana: Performance history

-Maritana was first produced at the Theatre Royal, Drury Lane under Alfred Bunn's management on 15 November 1845, conducted first by the composer and then by house conductor Julius Benedict.
+Maritana was first produced at the Theatre Royal, Drury Lane under Alfred Bunn's management on 15 November 1845, conducted on opening night by the composer.
 It was produced the following year in Dublin and Philadelphia, and soon afterwards in Vienna, with further performances in New York (1848, 1854, 1857, 1865 and 1868).
 In 1873, Maritana became the first opera produced in England by the Carl Rosa Opera Company at Manchester.
 It was revived in Dublin in 1877, and in London at Her Majesty's Theatre in 1880, in an Italian version by Mattei.
 A performance in Denver, Colorado, in 1881, inaugurated the Tabor Grand Opera House.
 A 1902 production was seen at Covent Garden.
 It was produced again at the London Lyceum in 1925 and at Sadler's Wells in 1931, remaining popular until the middle of the 20th century.

 The Royal Dublin Society revived the work in concert form in 2006, with an orchestra conducted by Proinnsías Ó Duinn and singers led by Mairead Buicke and Robin Tritschler.
 The abiding Irish interest in the work is reflected in the works of James Joyce, in his novel Ulysses, and his stories "The Dead" and "A Mother" (both collected in Dubliners).

 Silent film versions of the opera were released in 1922, adapted by Frank Miller and directed by George Wynn, and 1927, directed by H. B. Parkinson.